shmoocon/proceedings-2016/schedule.md

 8. Keynote
   - Neil Gershenfeld

-Saturday, January 16, 2016
+## BUILD IT!

-Time  Build It!
-Belay It!
-Bring it On!
+1. LostPass: Pixel-perfect LastPass Phishing
-0930  Registration Opens
+  - Sean Cassidy

-1000
+## BELAY IT!

-LostPass: Pixel-perfect LastPass Phishing
+1. Users Are People Too: How to Make Your Tools Not Suck for Humans
-Sean Cassidy
+  - Gillian Andrews and Sara Sinclair Brody

-Users Are People Too: How to Make Your Tools Not Suck for Humans Gillian Andrews and Sara Sinclair Brody
+## BRING IT ON!

 Exploiting Memory Corruption Vulnerabilities on the FreeRTOS Operating System Joel Sandin